[MP] Configure what the server does when an episode ends

 #11 Updated by skyjake about 9 years ago

 implementing such cycles as scripts

 That is not what I meant.
 The idea I failed to describe in my haste writing the comment was that episodes, map exit conditions (for single or multiplayer), and the server's map "playlist" (cf. music playlist) are all very closely related concepts.
 In object-oriented programming, closely related concepts usually have common base classes or other common functionality — therefore these features should not be thought of as separate things, but aspects of one system.

 The scripts come into play when you want to do things like show InFine animations, determine special victory conditions for MP games, do advanced in-hub warps, etc.

 I get the feeling that we are indeed talking about the Game Rules system.

-#12 Updated by danij over 6 years ago
+#12 Updated by danij about 9 years ago

 If the exit conditions are converted to game rules and the cycle itself is defined in an Episode def, then there would be nothing remaining of the old map cycle mechanism.

 Actually, that is not entirely correct - the randomized map progression made possible via the map cycle would have no counterpart in an Episode + Game Rules solution.
 However, one must consider whether it is logical to randomize the map progression - to do so in co-op makes no sense - its only really in deathmatch modes where maps are played in isolation, with otherwise no other ongoing progression of the high-level game state.
 (Although with that said, a Game Rule could well be "when an exit condition is met - override the defined progression and pick a map at random from the current episode" -- this would support the existing use case for a randomized map cycle in deathmatch).